tinymce/tinymce-docs/plugins/template.md

 ### `template_preview_replace_values`

-This is an object containing items that will be replaced with their respective string values in the template preview shown in the template dialog, **but will not be replaced when a template is inserted into the editor content**.
+This is an object containing items that will be replaced with their respective string values in the template preview shown in the template dialog; **but will not be replaced when a template is inserted into the editor content**.

 **Type:** `Object`